 Again, I got into wedding planning for a lot of the same reasons that other planners get into it: I planned my own wedding.
 This was before I even knew about all of the amazing wedding blogs and resources out there, however, so I’ve spent the time since then (I got married in July of 2010) learning everything I can about what it means to really plan and style a wedding for someone else.
 I love wedding design, and I could spend hours just looking at pretty wedding pictures, so this is basically my dream job.
 You can read more about me and my company on my website.

 What type of social media do you use?

 You can pretty much always find me on Twitter.
 Twitter is definitely my favorite form of social media, and if you want to really get to know me and interact with me, you should really follow me there so we can chat!
 I just find Twitter a lot more interactive than Facebook, or any other type of social media really, and I spend the majority of my allotted social media time (which is basically all the time), on that platform.

+I have two different Facebook pages, one for my business and one for my blog.
 You can also find me on Pinterest (I love to pin!) and Instagram (joelleduff).